-1.3.3 When to Submit Your NOT.

-You must submit a NOT within 30 days after one or more of the following conditions have been met:

-- A new owner or operator has taken over responsibility for the facility; or - You have ceased operations at the facility, there are not or no longer will be discharges of stormwater associated with industrial activity from the facility, and you have already implemented necessary sediment and erosion controls per Part 2.1.2.5; or - You are a Sector G, H, or J facility and you have met the applicable termination requirements; or - You obtained coverage under an individual or alternative general permit for all discharges required to be covered by an NPDES permit.
+- 1.4.2 When to Submit Your Notice of Termination.
+You must submit a NOT within 30 days after one or more of the following conditions have been met: - 1.4.2.1 A new owner or operator has received authorization to discharge under this permit; or - 1.4.2.2 You have ceased operations at the facility and/or there are not or no longer will be discharges of stormwater associated with industrial activity from the facility, and you have already implemented necessary sediment and erosion controls per Part 2.1.2.5; or - 1.4.2.3 You are a Sector G, H, or J facility and you have met the applicable termination requirements; or - 1.4.2.4 You obtained coverage under an individual or alternative general permit for all discharges required to be covered by an NPDES permit, unless EPA terminates your coverage for you per Part 1.3.8.

-1.4 Conditional Exclusion for No Exposure.
+1.5 Conditional Exclusion for No Exposure

-If you are covered by this permit, and become eligible for a "no exposure" exclusion from permitting under 40 CFR 122.26(g), you may file a No Exposure Certification.
-You are no longer required to have a permit upon submission of a complete and accurate No Exposure Certification to EPA.
-If you are no longer required to have permit coverage because of a no exposure exclusion and have submitted a No Exposure Certification form to EPA, you are not required to submit a NOT.
-You must submit a No Exposure Certification form to EPA once every five years.
+If you are covered by this permit and become eligible for a "no exposure" exclusion from permitting under 40 CFR 122.26(g), you may file a No Exposure Certification (NEC).
+You are no longer required to have a permit upon submission of a complete and accurate NEC to EPA.
+If you are no longer required to have permit coverage because of a no exposure exclusion and have submitted a NEC form to EPA, you are not required to submit a NOT.
+You must submit a NEC form to EPA once every five years.